Poisson suspensions and Sushis

 (see below for a precise definition). \end{itemize} A striking theorem due to Foia\c{s} and Str$\breve{\mathrm{a}}$til$\breve{\mathrm{a}}$ (see \cite{FoiasStratila}) states that some measures $\sigma$ on $\mathbb{T}$, if appearing as spectral measure of some ergodic stationary process, force the process to be Gaussian.
 This was considerably developed later (see \cite{LemParThou00Gausselfjoin} in particular) and lead to some remarkable results.

 In this paper, we obtain a Poisson counterpart of Foia\c{s}-Str$\breve{\mathrm{a}}$til$\breve{\mathrm{a}}$ theorem.
 We prove that some ergodic infinite measure preserving transformation, taken as base system of an ergodic invariant point process with moments of all orders, force the latter to be a superposition of shifted Poisson point processes.
-In case of non-Abelian actions, we can even get rid of the superposition and obtain the Poisson process as only invariant point process.